davidcole1977/simple-mv/README.md

 > A basic Javascript Model View library

+This is intended to be a lightweight Model View library, inspired by BackboneJS and designed to play well with View libraries such as React, Ractive and Knockout.

+It's being built as a learning exercise and in all likelyhood you'll be better off using Backbone, but perhaps you'll find it useful.

-This is very much work in progress and not anywhere near usable yet.
+It's currently very much a work in progress and does not deserve a version number yet.
+If you use it, it will probably destroy your code and post a flaming turd through your letterbox.

-### To do
+## To do

 * Model
 	* save() and fetch() methods with associated events & callbacks